Daita-Corp/claude-code/setup-webhook.md

 description: Set up webhook integration for external service triggers
 ---

-You are helping the user set up webhook integration for their DAITA agent or workflow.
+You are helping the user set up webhook integration for their Daita agent or workflow.
 Webhooks allow external services to trigger agent execution.

 ## Information Gathering